MICS-Lab/scyan/docs/advanced/hydra_wandb.md

 If needed, you can use [Hydra](https://hydra.cc/docs/intro/) to manage your configuration.
 It allows to run the scripts or run hyperparameter optimization easily.
 You can also monitor your jobs with [Weight & Biases](https://wandb.ai/site)

-For that, clone the repository and make an editable install of the project (see [Getting Started](../../getting_started)).
+For that, clone the repository and install of the project in development mode (see [Getting Started](../../getting_started)) to install the hydra extras.
 Then, you have to follow the step listed below.

 ## Create a new project configuration